-All new students who wish to take credit classes are required to complete an online admission application.
-New students, regardless of experience or educational background, are urged to meet with a counselor or advisor to learn about opportunities the College offers.
-Individual assessment in English, Math and Reading is required for appropriate program planning and course selection.
-The admission application can be found on the College Web Site (www.wccnet.edu).
+All applicants who wish to take credit classes are required to go to www.wccnet.edu to complete an online admission application.
+New students, regardless of experience or educational background, are urged to meet with a counselor or advisor.
+Applicants are also required to complete the two-part orientation process and assessment.